 Use of Funds

 Award funds may only be used to pay for costs that are directly allocable to the proposed research project.
-Award funds MAY NOT be used to cover institutional overhead or indirect costs.
+Award funds MAY NOT be used to cover institutional overhead, indirect costs, or tuition.
 Allowable costs include:

 - salary (plus benefits) for the principal investigator as well as any scientific and/or clinical research personnel directly involved in the conduct of the project, limited by the current NIH annual salary cap and pro-rated by percent effort of involved personnel;